-PRE-APPLICATION May 2020
+PRE-APPLICATION June 2020

-jpa

 Contents

 Client/Applicant

 Tristan & Kaye Stout

 Site Address

 1A, Regency Lawn, Croftdown Road, London, NW5 1HF

 Architect

 John Pardey Architects (JPA)

 1.0 Introduction

 The applicant has recently assembled the site and seeks permission for a new 3-bedroom house adjoining their current property.

-The brief was to design a 3 bedroom contemporary, self-build family home of around 120sqm.
+The brief was to design a 3 bedroom contemporary family home of around 120sqm.
 It should compliment, rather than copy, the surrounding buildings while referring to local materials and forms.

-Following on-going Pre-application discussions, the applicants decided to employ John Pardey Architects as we have a strong track record in one-off house projects that has garnered some 49 Awards, including 7 RIBA National Awards.
+Following on-going Pre-application discussions, the applicants decided to employ John Pardey Architects as we have a strong track record in one-off house projects that has garnered some 49 Awards, including 7 RIBA National Awards (and shortlisted for 2 more this year).
 John has served on CABE and the national RIBA Awards Panel.
-He chaired the 2019 RIBA/ Grand Designs 'House of the Year Awards' programme that aired on national tv over four weeks in November 2019.
+He chaired the 2019 RIBA/Grand Designs 'House of the Year Awards' programme that aired on national tv over four weeks in November 2019.